xerootg/cryze_v2/README.md

 ## Development
 I am using Android Studio for the android app, and just attaching to my remote docker-hosted `redroid` container (`adb connect [arch box ip address]:5555`). debugging/remote builds work, but container reboots will not persist your `/data` partition, so be sure to rebuild/restart with updated sources. (step 3 above)

+## HELP NEEDED
+- Top priotity: p2px, the native peer to peer library seems to not work, meaning this library is likely pulling down a bunch of traffic from wyze.
+I'd love to be independent of them to isolate us from API/firmware changes on their side.
+It seems like the native library tries to use p2px but crashes and falls back.
+There's some documentation (in chinese, google translate does cleanly translate it) on tencent's website and [github](https://github.com/tencentyun/).
+- rewrite `RtspStream` to allow us to pass the raw packets from `AVData` on `IVideoDecoder.receive_frame` or `IVideoDecoder.send_packet` to remove _both_ `MediaCodec`s involved with _each_ camera's stream.
+This would significantly reduce the resource utilization.
+- move the complete use of the python `wyze_sdk` library into the android app to allow the android app to run independent of the webservice.
+- deal with camera events like disconnects/connects and stream death associated therein

 ## Use
 The RTSP server has issues.
 All sockets are written on the same thread and there's multi-connection issues.
 Use go2rtc/frigate/something to keep the connection count down.